IBAMR/cfd-mpc-wecs/README.md

 3) **C++ driver code (main.cpp):** The BEM data and the MPC parameters are loaded by the `load_mpc_paramters.m` MATLAB script called within `main.cpp`.
 Currently, `load_mpc_paramters.m` corresponds to regular waves of Sec.
 9.2.
 Similarly, the MATLAB MPC routines contained in the `MPC_matlab_code` directory are also called within the C++ driver code.

 3) **Building and linking the executable:** Use the command `make main3d` to compile the CFD code and link it with IBAMR.
-Modify the IBAMR source and build directory paths in the provided Makefile.
-For more details refer to https://ibamr.github.io/linking
+Modify the IBAMR source and build directory paths in the provided Makefile, which assumes that IBAMR is built using autotools.
+If IBAMR is built using CMake, then a CMakeLists.txt should be used as explained here https://ibamr.github.io/linking

 4) **Run the simulation:** Use the command `mpirun -np 128 ./main3d input3d.cyl` to run the simulation with 128 processors (number of processors can be adjusted here).